virtualcitySYSTEMS/map-ui/documentation/SEARCH.md

 On adding an implementation to the app, an owner is required.
 By providing an owner (name of the plugin) the app can remove implementations, if a plugin is unloaded.

-> Name and owner of SearchImpl's must be equal.
-This enforces uniqueness inside the search IndexedCollection, since SearchImpl's only exist for the lifetime of the plugin they are owned by.
+> Name of SearchImpl's must be unique _to the application_.
+Best practice is to prefix with your plugin name to ensure uniqueness or use a uuid.

 Example for adding a search implementation within an `index.js` of a plugin: